Winnypohh/Elm-Street/README.md

         <li>NB.
 Don't forget to contact if there are any questions.</li>
         </ul>
         <h1>Structure</h1>
-        <p>Site has been made and designed to make it easy for navigate through the pages.
+        <p>This site has been made and designed to make it easy for navigate through the pages.
            All the context is very easy to understand.
         </p>
         <ul>